terminalcloud/apps/docs/cloud9.md

 - Highly extensible through both client-side and server-side plugins.

-- Sophisticated process management on the server with evented messaging
+- Sophisticated process management on the server with evented messaging.

 ---